fukagai-takuya/birds525yolo/README.md

 ### Note

-- Ultralytics YOLOv9 is used
+- Ultralytics YOLOv9 is used.
 - Pretrained YOLOv9c model, yolov9c.pt is used to generate bounding boxes for birds.
+-  [BIRDS 525 SPECIES - IMAGE CLASSIFICATION](https://www.kaggle.com/datasets/gpiosenka/100-bird-species) dataset has only one bird in each image.
+If YOLOv9 fails to detect a single bird in an image, the script excludes the image from training or validation data.